Guest Room Ideas: Preparing a Guest Bedroom for Summer Visitors

 Use Furniture That Serves a Purpose

-This happened to coincide with the selling of my parents’ home and the subsequent acquisition of more furniture.
-I will write a separate post about that experience, but suffice it to say, I was determined to keep only what I truly wanted and needed and not a piece more.
-If there’s one thing I don’t want it’s overcrowded rooms and my house should not be used as a storage facility.
+In this case, my overnight happened to coincide with the selling of my parents’ home and the subsequent acquisition of additional furniture.
+I was determined to keep only what I truly wanted and needed, and not a piece more.
+I don’t want overcrowded rooms and my house should not be used as a storage facility.

 So when I decided to add two nightstands to my daughter’s bedroom, I moved her large chest of drawers into our guest room.
 The room previously had only the tiny chest, below, and nowhere else to store anything.
 The opposite bedside table was a round cloth-covered piece that provided no other purpose or benefit.
 That was the obvious choice to omit.